 A multi-million-dollar package will support the survival and revival of Queensland’s explorers to maintain the state’s pipeline of resources projects and jobs.
 The package includes:

-releasing almost 7000 square kilometres of land for gas and mineral exploration later this month
+Releasing almost 7000 square kilometres of land for gas and mineral exploration

-bringing forward $2.8 million in grant funds for innovative exploration in the North West Minerals Province.
+Bringing forward $2.8m in grant funds for innovative exploration in the North West Minerals Province.